Parents' guide to fees and funding

 Maintenance Loan

-The maintenance loan of up to £11,002 is designed to help with the day-to-day living costs of student life.
+The maintenance loan is available for home students and is designed to help with the day-to-day living costs of student life.
 This is paid directly into the student’s bank account in three instalments during the academic year.
 How much you get depends on your household income, where you study, and where you live.
-All Home students qualify for a non-means tested portion of the maintenance loan.
+All home students qualify for a non-means tested portion of the maintenance loan.
 For students under 25, the remaining portion of the maintenance loan is assessed based upon parental or household income.

 Parental family contribution